Customer's Watches and StrapsCopyright © David Boettcher 2005 - 2023 all rights reserved.

 Nori.
 2 April 2015.

-Type B design in dark blue with green stitching and Type GW handmade hallmarked sterling silver buckle ; it makes a striking combination.
+Type B design in dark blue leather with light green stitching and Type GW handmade hallmarked sterling silver buckle ; it makes a striking combination.

 At last I have a proper leather strap for my late Father's watch, I am delighted with it! the thin strap which Father had cut down to fit the 12 mm lugs never looked right, now it looks perfect thanks to you.
 So pleased I found your web site.
 Sadly Father's watch is not a Rolex but I love the sentimental value it has.
 It is silver and on the works it has SWISS MADE and 15 jewels.
 On the case a number 407 2 00 AB.
 I am going to order a replica silver buckle at a later date, you were out of stock with this order,